dcehd/Reddit-Comment-Scraper-Bot/README.md

 1. Go to Reddit's [App Preferences](https://www.reddit.com/prefs/apps) page.
 2. Click "Are you a developer?
 Create an app..."
 3. Fill out the following:
-- Give your bot a name
+- Give your bot a name.
 - Select between web app, installed app or script.
-For this case, we're using a script
+For this case, we're using a script.
-- Briefly describe your bot
+- Briefly describe your bot.
 - about url - This is a link where people can learn more about your bot.
 You can leave this blank if you don't have one.
 - redirect url- This is the URL where users will be sent after they log in to Reddit to use your app.
 Since our script is locally hosted, we use http://localhost/ to send us back to our own computer.
-4. Click create app
+4. Click create app.
 5. After that, you'll get your client id and secret to be used in praw.

 ------------------------------------------------------------------------------------------